Averaging Molecular Dynamics simulations to study the slow-strain rate behavior of metals: Results

 \subsubsection{Defective initial-state}

 In this section, we evolve the same slow variables as discussed in Section~\ref{sec:defect_free}, but we start the simulations with a defective state of the sample.
 For the stress plot shown in Figure~\ref{fig:stress_tension}, we start from a state at $8.1 \, \%$ strain, in the post-yield regime, and load it under uniaxial tension.
-Here also we observed that the relative error for the slow variables, averaged potential energy, averaged kinetic energy, and averaged normal stress, are within $13.6 \times 10^{-3} \, \%$, $0.32 \, \%$ and $0.74\, \%$, respectively, at all points, indicating that the slow evolution with PTA using the guess for the fine initial conditions is in close agreement with that obtained by running the fine dynamics alone, for the strain range that we considered.
-We have summarized them in Table~\ref{tab:defective}
+Similar to the defect-free case, as discussed in the previous section, there are $4$ jumps in the slow time-scale involved in the $2.5 \times 10^7$ MD steps.
+The relative errors between slow variables obtained using $PTA$ and $fine$ dynamics at each slow jump are reported in Table \ref{tab:defective}.
+We observe that the relative error for the slow variables, averaged potential energy, averaged kinetic energy, and averaged normal stress, are within $20.8 \times 10^{-3} \, \%$, $0.32 \, \%$ and $0.74\, \%$, respectively, at all points, which indicates that the slow evolution with PTA using the guess for the fine initial conditions is in close agreement with that obtained by running the fine dynamics alone, for the strain range that we considered.